chris-official/chatbot/README.md

 You can visit the online chatbot here: [iu-weather-chatbot.onrender.com](https://iu-weather-chatbot.onrender.com)

 > [!TIP]
-> When accessing the online chatbot after a longer period of inactivity, you may need to wait a few seconds for the
+> When accessing the online chatbot after a longer period of inactivity, you may need to wait for the
 > server to start up.
+This can take up to 2 minutes.
 Therefore, please be patient and wait for the website to load.
 >
 > For the best experience, use the chatbot on a desktop or laptop.
 Even though the chatbot is mobile-friendly,
 > the UI is optimized for larger screens and some features are disabled to fit the smaller screen size of mobile